 In this information statement, unless the context requires otherwise or we specifically indicate otherwise, the terms "our company," "we," "our" and "us" when used in a historical context refers to the international services and global fabrication businesses of Exterran Holdings, Inc. and its subsidiaries and when used in the present or future tense refer to Exterran Corporation and its subsidiaries after giving effect to the spin-off.
-In connection with the spin-off, Exterran Holdings, Inc. will change its name to "Archrock, Inc." and will be traded on the New York Stock Exchange under the symbol "AROC."
-The terms "Exterran Holdings" and "Archrock," when used in a historical context, refer to Exterran Holdings, Inc. and its subsidiaries (including us and all of our subsidiaries) and, when used in the future tense, refer to Archrock, Inc. and its subsidiaries after giving effect to the spin-off (excluding us and all of our subsidiaries).
-In connection with the spin-off, Exterran Partners, L.P., a Delaware limited partnership controlled and partially owned by Exterran Holdings that provides natural gas contract operations services to customers throughout the U.S. and that is publicly traded on the NASDAQ Global Select Market under the symbol "EXLP," will change its name to "Archrock Partners, L.P." and will be traded on the NASDAQ Global Select Market under the symbol "EXLP," will change its name to "Archrock Partners, L.P." and its subsidiaries and, when used in the future tense, refer to Archrock Partners, L.P. and its subsidiaries and, when used in the future tense, refer to Archrock Partners, L.P. and its subsidiaries after giving effect to the spin-off.
+The term "Exterran Holdings" when used in a historical context refers to Exterran Holdings, Inc. and its subsidiaries (including us and all of our subsidiaries) and when used in the present or future tense refers to Exterran Holdings, Inc. and its subsidiaries after giving effect to the spin-off (excluding us and all of our subsidiaries).
+In connection with the spin-off, Exterran Holdings will change its name to " " and will be traded on the New York Stock Exchange under the symbol " ."
+The term "Exterran Partners" refers to Exterran Partners, L.P., a Delaware limited partnership controlled and partially owned by Exterran Holdings that provides natural gas contract operations services to customers throughout the U.S. and that is publicly traded on the NASDAQ Global Select Market under the symbol "EXLP," and its subsidiaries.
 The term "EESLP" refers to Exterran Energy Solutions, L.P., a Delaware limited partnership.
 Following the completion of the spin-off, EESLP will be a wholly owned subsidiary of Exterran Corporation.
-References to Exterran Holdings "international services businesses" refers to the international contract operations and international aftermarket services busine
+References to Exterran Holdings' "international services businesses" refers to the international contract operations and international aftermarket services businesses of Exterran Holdings conducted outside of the United States.
+References to Exterran Holdings' "global fabrication business" refers to the fabrication business currently operated by Exterran Holdings worldwide, which Exterran Corporation will operate after the completion of the spin-off as its product sales business.